English to Bosnian Translation Services

 Croatian is written using a specific script named Gaj’s Latin Alphabet that combines the Czech alphabet with Serbian Cyrillic.
 Some of the 30 letters in this alphabet have hooks or accents marks, but none of them have formal names.
 Instead, whenever a word has to be spelled out, the letters are pronounced the way they sound..

 An important point to note — in the Apple Macintosh Central European Encoding, several letters from Gaj’s Latin Alphabet are not available.
-This will be especially important to remember if your translator is working with certified documents, financial documents, or academic documents.
+This will be especially important to remember if your translator is working with English into Croatian certified document translations, financial documents, or academic document translations.

-– It doesn’t have a specific sentence structure
+– Croatian language doesn’t have a specific sentence structure

 As an English speaker, you’re probably used to seeing sentences structured a certain way — Subject – Verb – Object.
 However, this isn’t the case with Croatian writing.
 Instead, words can be swapped around without changing the meaning of the sentence.
 Additionally, you can change the meaning of the entire sentence just by changing a single word.
 For example, adding a prefix or a suffix to one word can make a huge difference.
 For these reasons, it’s especially important to find a true expert to handle your Croatian to English translation services!